2006 Kenyan Air Force Harbin Y-12 crash: Purpose of the flight

 The flight to the region, carrying a peace delegation, was meant to mediate regional feuds between the nomadic communities of the Borana, Gabra, and Rendille people at the Ethiopia–Kenya border.
-Incidents such as livestock rustling and inter-clan fighting left 90 people dead in 2005 alone, most notably from the Turbi massacre, as on 12 July 2005, as a result of differences between the Gabra and Borana people, around 1,000 people from the Borana people, described as "raiders" and "bandits", armed with machetes and AK-47s, had broken into a Gabra school in Turbi, killing around 90 people, including more than 20 children and 50 villagers, in addition to displacing 7,500 people.
+Incidents such as livestock rustling and inter-clan fighting left 90 people dead in 2005 alone; most notably from the Turbi massacre, on 12 July 2005, as a result of differences between the Gabra and Borana people, 1,000 people from the Borana armed with machetes and AK-47s had broken into a Gabra school in Turbi, killing around 90 people, including more than 20 children and 50 villagers, in addition to displacing 7,500 people.

 In the months preceding the accident, additional tensions and fighting had broken out due to a scarcity of resources, including water, grazing land, and food, mostly caused by a food crisis in the region, which was exacerbated by the lack of winter rains for five consecutive seasons.
 Furthermore, militia groups suspected of being part of the Oromo Liberation Front (OLF), also accused of participating in the Turbi Massacre, were attacking Kenyans living along the border.
 Following "revenge attacks", the Government of Kenya sent reinforcements to the area.
 The Kenyan Government was accused of contributing to the region's tensions, among others in the country, citing corruption, its failure to equally and adequately distribute its resources, and secure conflict ridden districts.

 The planned peace talks, which were scheduled to be held at Marsabit's Pastoral Centre, represented the first time that the leaders of the Borana, Gabra, and Rendille people had agreed to initiate peace talks and come up with a comprehensive peace program after years of hostilities.
 Local church leaders had tried to reduce the ongoing tensions, albeit with mixed success.
 Kenyan President Mwai Kibaki stated that Mirugi Kariuki, a Member of Parliament (MP) and assistant minister of Internal Security, "personally told me that it was a challenge to see what it is that makes these people not be friends, and he was determined to have them reconcile".